gofilipa/python-for-text/_sources/intro/overview.md

 # workshop overview

 ## learning objectives
-This workshop teaches the Python programming language as a tool that takes data, organizes it into collections/groupings, with the goal of doing something to that data.
+This workshop explores how the Python programming language takes data, organizes it into collections or groupings, with the goal of doing something to that data.

-Workshop goals:
+It introduces:

--   Introduce ways of saving and categorizing data in Python.
+- data types and variables for categorizing and saving data
--   Introduce ways of working with data through functions and methods.
+- functions and methods for working with data
--   Introduce the order of operations in code, such as in logical structures and iterative processes.
+- iterative and logical structures
--   Familiarity with basic Python syntax.
+- basic Python syntax

 ## Google Colab environment
 There are many ways to use Python.
-For this workshop, we will be using [Google Colab](https://colab.research.google.com), a browser-based tool for running Python code.
+For this "Intro to Python" workshop, we will be using [Google Colab](https://colab.research.google.com), a browser-based tool for running Python code.
 Like Google Docs, Google Colab creates a collaborate environment hosted on the cloud for authoring content.

-Signficantly for programmers, Google Colab offers Python software pre-installed on the cloud environment.
+Conveniently for new programmers, Google Colab offers Python software pre-installed on the cloud environment.
 Whereas most Python environments require installations (some of which can be really complicated), Google Colab enables users to jump right into coding.